Description of Materials

 These lessons (four each of Teaching Outlines and Pocket Principles and Guided Discussions) give the growing Christian a beginning understanding of the person and role of Satan in the world and in the everyday life of a Christian.

 These seven studies (Teaching Outlines, Pocket Principles and Guided Discussions) are an introduction to ministry principles for a Christian who is either beginning ministry or wants to review principles.
-How to relate to non-Christians, how and when to adapt our message, ministry priorities, are some of the topics covered.
+How to relate to non-Christians, how and when to adapt our message, ministry priorities, giving, and managing money are some of the topics covered.
 There is a student version and a leader version of these Guided Discussions.

 These studies (ten Teaching Outlines, Pocket Principles and Guided Discussions) help the disciple understand his need for relationships and the characteristics of healthy and unhealthy relationships.
 Other topics covered are dealing with conflict, communication and appreciating differences.
 There is a student version and a leader’s version of these Guided Discussions.